Intent Data Fundamentals

-What are Intent signals
+What are Intent Signals

 Watch this 5-minute video to learn what is intent data and how it differs from engagement data, the two most important dynamic signals you must use to power your ABM strategy.

-Definition of Intent Data
+Definition of Intent

 Intent is a dynamic buying signal that surfaces insights into which topics of interest are being researched and consumed online by users.
 When users engage with content and research online, this may represent that the company they work for is interested in the category or topic those materials are about.